 A: Typically no. I am not licensed and insured / bonded for that.
 If a tree is in a location where there is no risk of dropping it on a building, vehicle or people and if the tree is something great, I will consider taking the tree down.
 Black Walnut is one of those trees that can convince me to make that level of effort.
 Black Walnut handled correctly can yield gorgeous keepsakes.
-It's normally best to let a licensed professional take it down - I can then use some of that wood to turn a beautiful piece.
+It’s normally best to let a licensed professional take it down for you.
+I can then use some of that wood to turn a beautiful piece.
 See more at Custom Wood-Turning.

 The longer answer is that I’ve had folks bring their own lathes to my shop so that they are learning on their own equipment.
 You are welcome to bring your lathe if part of your goal is to learn on your own equipment.
 If we are doing a class on bowl turning or focusing on some larger piece (not small spindle turning), I ask that you have at least a 1 HP machine.
 Using a machine with less power can be frustrating and quite time-consuming.
 Contact me to coordinate a special class.

 I’ve had folks bring lathes that were under-powered.
 They were each 3/4 HP, units bought from Home Depot and Lowes.
 These lathes were OK for turning pens, wands and small ornaments.
 However, we were trying to turn 6-7 inch diameter bowls.
 It was incredibly hard to teach on these lathes because the motors could not keep the wood spinning, no matter how careful we were in our approach.
 I felt bad for the students.